dtcenter/METexpress/container_deployment/README-INSTALL.md

 you run the setup, with the current version for each app.

 #### Debugging
+You can increase the log level of traefik logging by editing the traefik.toml file and uncommenting logLevel = "DEBUG" and commenting logLevel = "INFO".
+Other logLevels are available.
+See traefik [documentation](https://docs.traefik.io/).
 Debugging startup problems:
 You can list services with

-	bin/listNames
+	`bin/listNames`
 and you can view a service log with

-	bin/showLog NAME
+	`bin/showLog NAME`
 where NAME is from the "docker service ls" output.
 You can inspect a single service with